pilotmoon/PopClip-Extensions/README-beta.md

 - **As SVG source code:** `svg:<svg source>`.

-### Colour handling
+### Color handling

 Images suitable for use as icons will typically be solid black on a transparent background.
 Opacity can be used for shading.

 By default, PopClip renders icons all in the same color, ignoring any color information in the image.
-However, you can use the `preserve image color` flag in the extension options to tell PopClip to keep the icon's original color palette.
-Color `iconify:` icons will automatically be rendered in color.
+However, you can set the `preserve color` flag in `icon options` to tell PopClip to keep the original color palette.
+(Color icons from Iconify will automatically be rendered in color.)

 ### Text-based icons